|MP 9.03.22||Endothelial Keratoplasty|

 - The reporting of visual acuity was not standardized in the studies reviewed.
 The average best-corrected visual acuity (BCVA) ranged from 20/33 to 20/66, and the percentage of patients seeing 20/40 or better ranged from 38% to 100%.

-- Endothelial graft rejection occurred in an average 10% of patients (range, 0 –45%); most were reversed with topical or oral immunosuppression, with some cases progressing to graft failure.
-Primary graft failure, defined as unhealthy tissue that has not cleared within 2 months, occurred in 5% of patients (range 0 –29%).
-Iatrogenic glaucoma occurred in an average of 3% of patients (range 0 –15%) due to a pupil block induced from the air bubble in the immediate postoperative period or delayed glaucoma from topical corticosteroid side effects.
+- Endothelial graft rejection occurred in an average 10% of patients (range, 0–45%); most were reversed with topical or oral immunosuppression, with some cases progressing to graft failure.
+Primary graft failure, defined as unhealthy tissue that has not cleared within 2 months, occurred in 5% of patients (range 0–29%).
+Iatrogenic glaucoma occurred in an average of 3% of patients (range 0–15%) due to a pupil block induced from the air bubble in the immediate postoperative period or delayed glaucoma from topical corticosteroid adverse effects.

 - Endothelial cell loss, which provides an estimate of long-term graft survival, was an average 37% at 6 months and 42% at 12 months.
-This percentage of cell loss was reported to be similar to that observed with PK
+This percentage of cell loss was reported to be similar to that observed with penetrating keratoplasty (PK).

-The technology assessment concluded that DSAEK appears at least equivalent to PK in terms of safety, efficacy, surgical risks, and complication rates, although long-term results are not yet available.
-The evidence also indicated that EK is superior to PK in terms of refractive stability, postoperative refractive outcomes, wound- and suture-related complications, and risk of intraoperative choroidal hemorrhage.
+The technology assessment concluded that DSAEK appears to be at least equivalent to PK in terms of safety, efficacy, surgical risks, and complication rates, although long-term results are not yet available.
+The evidence also indicated that endothelial keratoplasty (EK) is superior to PK in terms of refractive stability, postoperative refractive outcomes, wound- and suture-related complications, and risk of intraoperative choroidal hemorrhage.
 The reduction in serious and occasionally catastrophic adverse events associated with PK has led to the rapid adoption of EK in place of PK for the treatment of corneal endothelial failure.